split-brain/funstructor/doc/commands.md

   - *enemy-cards-num* - number of cards that enemy has
   - *funstruct* - funstruct of player
   - *enemy-funstruct* - funstruct of enemy
+  - *messages* - array of log messages that server produced
 - **"chat-message-response"**
   - *player-id* - id of player that sent message
   - *message* - message that was sent